 If you’re interested in individual assignments or group projects for your family and friends, please fill out the volunteer form and we’ll follow up with you.
 Whether you’re looking for short term, occasional, or regular volunteer opportunities, we’re flexible about getting you involved with something that works for you!

-Volunteers are free to set their own schedule during normal business hours (M-F, 8:30 am – 5:00 pm).
+Volunteers are free to set their own schedule during normal business hours (M-TH, 8:30 am – 4:00 pm, F, 8:30 am – 3 pm).
 Occasional weekend and evening hours are sometimes available to help with special events.

 Devin was born completely deaf in both ears.
 At age two, he was the youngest person ever to receive a cochlear implant — a device that allows completely deaf people to hear.
 This small device completely changed his life.
 Now, he is a young adult who would not be looking toward his future graduation and nonprofit work if he did not have the support of his family through it all.